tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/Demo 使用/GME 房间管理功能接_intl_en.md

 ### Audio upstreaming management

-This API (EnableAudioSend) is used to enable/disable audio upstreaming for a user in a chat room while not affecting microphone capture.
+This API (EnableAudioSend) is used to enable/disable audio upstreaming for a user in a chat room but will not affect the microphone capture.

 #### Function prototype